iamkroot/trakt-scrobbler/README.md

 2. Run `pipx upgrade trakt-scrobbler`
 3. Start the app again using `trakts start`

-#### Where is the log file/other data stored?

-*   **Linux:** `~/.local/share/trakt-scrobbler/`
-*   **Mac:** `~/Library/Application Support/trakt-scrobbler/`
-*   **Windows:** `%APPDATA%\trakt-scrobbler\`

-The latest log is stored in a file named `trakt_scrobbler.log`; older logs can be found in the files `...log.1`, `...log.2`, and so on.
-Everything is in human readable form, so that you can figure out what data is used by the app.
-While submitting a bug report, be sure to include the log file contents.

 #### How to update from pre 1.0.0 versions?

 There has been a major UX overhaul with v1.0.0, due to the introduction of the `trakts` command, changes in how config is stored and a much simpler way of installation.
-So long story short, you will have to remove the older version and install the new one using the [new method](#installation) In some cases, you may also have to set some configuration parameters again, if you have custom overrides - use `trakts config` command for that.
+So long story short, you will have to remove the older version and re-install using the [new method](#installation).
+In some cases, you may also have to set some configuration parameters again, if you have custom overrides - use `trakts config` command for that.

 **Old version uninstall steps:**
 In a terminal/command prompt, run the following commands: